-If you’re unable to work due to an accident, or in some cases illness, Income Protection cover can provide financial support in the form of regular income.
+If you’re unable to work due to an accident or illness, Income Protection cover can provide financial support in the form of regular income.

-On joining Cbus, eligible Sole Traders may receive six units of accident only cover.
+On joining Cbus, eligible Sole Traders may receive six units of accident or illness cover.
 This is subject to acceptance by the insurer.

 Members can also apply to vary, upgrade or increase cover for accident or accident and illness.